 Throughout the internship experience, students are continuously working on improving social skills, asserting self-advocacy and making a connection with their co-workers and supervisors.
 Goals may include learning the store manager’s name, greeting a fellow employee, learning a new task, asking for help, etc. Off-campus internships provide students with work training in the most realistic setting possible, enabling them to take these skills and apply them to a job once they leave the Bridgeport Vocational Education Center.

 Currently, students are interning at the following sites:

 - Sharkey’s Restaurant

 Social Skills and Team-Building Activities

-The Bridgeport Vocational Education Center offers many opportunities to support social skills throughout the school day.
+The Bridgeport Vocational Center offers many opportunities to support social skills throughout the school day.
 Working side-by-side both on-campus and off-site, students practice appropriate social interactions to master and generalize concepts, which in turn improves their self-esteem.

 The Super Skills’ “Steps to Success” are published each week in the campus newsletter.
 Families are able to practice and reinforce the same skills teachers are working on during the week.
 Teachers use a developmental approach and may utilize students who move at faster pace as role models or peer mentors to the other students.

 At the Center, our students participate in team-building activities designed to develop and improve the following areas: